Closed

 Eligible geographic areas

-- Nordic territory of Quebec (north of the 49th parallel, the St. Lawrence River, and the Gulf of St. Lawrence) for specific funding streams
+- North of the 49th parallel, the St. Lawrence River, and the Gulf of St. Lawrence

 Additional information

-- Applicants are encouraged to contact a program manager prior to submitting their application to validate project relevance and eligibility.
+- Applicants are encouraged to contact a program manager before submitting.

 Contacts